zanderjiang/xgrammar/docs/start/install.rst

 --------------------------

 We provide nightly built pip wheels for XGrammar via pip.
-Select your operating system/compute platform and run the command in your terminal:

 .. note::
     ❗ Whenever using Python, it is highly recommended to use **conda** to manage an isolated Python environment to avoid missing dependencies, incompatible versions, and package conflicts.